showmethatcode/greeny/README.md

 - successly complete to make 'Greeny' MVP

 ## 2019.12.3
-- greeny can be heard your message!
+- Greeny can be heard your message!